sharat87/sharats.me/posts/2020-03-22-the-magic-of-autohotkey-2.md

 ^b::Send !dC:\labs{Enter}
 ```

-This snippet uses the `homedir` variable defined in an [earlier section](#the-setup).
+This snippet uses the `homedir` variable defined in the [previous article][homedir-section].

 On the face of it, these are very simple hotkeys.
 We pass <kbd>!d</kbd> to focus the location input
 and type in the location where we want to go to.
 Simple & effective.
+They serve sort of like quick
+access bookmarks and are probably my most used hotkeys defined with AutoHotkey overall, by a margin.

 ### Better Hotkeys for Directional Navigation

 In the previous section, we dealt with navigating to absolution locations.
 But how about directional
 navigation, where we want to go back or forward or even up the directory chain?

-The default hotkeys for this leverage the arrow keys, which require taking my hands off the home
+The default hotkeys for this leverage the arrow keys, which require taking my hands off the
-row.
-So, I'm using the following keys for these three operations, which are inspired by similar
+keyboard's home row.
+So, I'm using the following keys for these three operations, which are inspired
-behavior in Vim (again!).
+by similar behavior in Vim (again!).

 ```ahk
 ; Navigate with the keyboard better!